vlang/v/doc/docs.md

 `low..high` means an *exclusive* range, which represents all values from `low` up to *but not including* `high`.

+> [!NOTE]
+> This exclusive range notation and zero-based indexing follow principles of logical consistency and error reduction.
+As Edsger W. Dijkstra outlines in 'Why Numbering Should Start at Zero' ([EWD831](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html)), zero-based indexing aligns the index with the preceding elements in a sequence, simplifying handling and minimizing errors, especially with adjacent subsequences.
+This logical and efficient approach shapes our language design, emphasizing clarity and reducing confusion in programming.

 #### Condition `for`

 ```v